 Day 16: Aug 29: Vilnius to Alytus

 Highlights: Ride in Rural LithuaniaWe pedal southwest today through a continuing series of national and regional parks and wetlands to the town of Alytus.
-Our hotel is beyond Alytus along the banks of the Nemuna River.
-Estimated Distance: 95 km (59 miles)
+The hotel Vaidila is located in the center of town, Rotuses Square, and next to Kurortas Park, a delightful and peaceful place to enjoy nature.
+Distance: 108 km (67 miles)

 Day 17: Aug 30: Alytus, Lithuania to Augustow, Poland

 Highlights: Biebrzański National ParkLike the Baltic Republics, Poland is full of lakes and wetlands left from the great Continental Glacier.
 The area we pedal today continues to be a great area of regional and national parks.
 We are in Augustow tonight, a center for river kayaking in Poland.
-Estimated Distance: 100 km (62 miles)
+Distance: 106 km (66 miles)

 Day 18: Aug 31: Augustow to Bialystok